 But sometimes it’s still more convenient.
 Depending on the car rental you will ultimately choose.

-Mex Car Rental instead is one of the most popular Mexican car rental companies, that I have also used a couple of times, including for my road trip in Baja California, and found very reliable and with the best prices.
+Mex Car Rental instead is one of the most popular Mexican car rental companies, that I have also used a couple of times, including for my road trip in Baja California, and found it very reliable and with the best prices.

 However, I have noticed that nowadays they have been increasing their rates.